On Tarski's fixed point theorem: Tarski's fixed point theorem

-An elegant proof of Tarski's fixed point theorem making use of Separation, but no direct use of powerobjects is also presented in \cite{JM}.
+An elegant intuitionistic proof of Tarski's fixed point theorem making use of Separation, but no direct use of powerobjects is also presented in \cite{JM}.
 However, that proof appears to rely essentially on the assumption that $L$ is small, a requirement that by Theorem \ref{largestructures} is hardly met in systems without powersets.

-To obtain a predicative version of the above corollary, we generalize the concept of bounded inductive definition from \cite{A86} to abstract inductive definitions.
+To obtain a version of the above corollary in a predicative system, we generalize the concept of bounded inductive definition from \cite{A86} to abstract inductive definitions.
 A \emph{bound} for an abstract inductive definition $\Phi$ is a set $\alpha$ such that, whenever $(b,a)\in \Phi$ there is $x\in \alpha$ such that the set $\down a$ is an image of $x$.
 An abstract inductive definition $\Phi$ is \emph{bounded} if

 \begin{enumerate} \item $\{b\in B\mid (b,a)\in \Phi\}$ is a set for every $a\in L$. \item $\Phi$ has a bound. \end{enumerate}

 Note that any abstract inductive definition that is a set is bounded.
 The following proposition generalizes the corresponding results for inductive definition on a set.
 Its proof is the obvious modification of the proof of \cite[Proposition 5.6]{AR}.
 Exponentiation is used here for the first time in this paper.